lucaslingle/pytorch_rl2/README.md

 mpirun -np 8 python -m train
 ```

 This will launch 8 parallel processes, each running the ```train.py``` script.
-These processes will progress through several meta-episodes from distinct environments, sampled from the specified environment distribution.
-This computation will be carried out in parallel.
-We communicate gradient information and synchronize parameters using [OpenMPI](https://www.open-mpi.org/).
+These processes each generate meta-episodes separately and then synchronously train on the collected experience in a data-parallel manner, with gradient information and model parameters synchronized across processes using mpi4py.

 To see additional configuration options, you can simply type ```python train.py --help```.
+Among other options, we support various architectures: GRU, LSTM, SNAIL, and TrXL-I.

 ### Checkpoints
 By default, checkpoints are saved to ```./checkpoints/defaults```.
 To pick a different checkpoint directory during training,